Usama-ali336/Usama-ali336/README.md

 ### Hi there 👋

+Finding the hidden values inside the data or to developed the systems with high level of intelligene is my inspiration to pursue Master in Data science.
+Previously, I got the degree in electronics engineering with focus in embedded system.

 <!--
 **Usama-ali336/Usama-ali336** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.